diana-alamari/DH110-21/assignment08-2021F/readme.md

+### Wireframe and graphic design element variation [assignment06 + part of 07]

+Based on the user personas and feedback from a participant and the low fidelity prototype, I created wireframes.

+The wireframes provide a basic layout of how the app looks and more importantly, what features will be included for target users (creatives traveling to or residing in Hawaii).

+### _ ***I first started exploring design variations on just one wireframe.
+I created design variations as it relates to color, shape, and typographic content.

+I ended up pursing the following design:

+Based off feedback and the last pursued design, I applied the same theme to implement into completed wireframes that will be used for the high-fidelity prototype:

 ### High-fidelity prototype (functional/interactive prototype, assignment08)
 Summary statement and link to or an embedded prototype

-After trail-and-error through the low-fi prototype as well as a participant's testing, I made various key changes, including the clarity of words written in buttons, so that users can understand exactly where they will be redirected to.
+After trial-and-error through the low-fi prototype as well as a participant's testing, I made various key changes, including the clarity of words written in buttons, so that users can understand exactly where they will be redirected to.
 Of course, testing and design is meant upon which to be built, so that the app is more user-friendly, and aesthetically pleasing.
 Building the high-fi prototype to be interactive was a lengthy but rewarding process -- you get to see how your visioned app comes to life.

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/proto/7MAiZOcY6fOEXr1NExItKh/a7-prototype?node-id=13%3A731&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=13%3A731&show-proto-sidebar=1" allowfullscreen></iframe>

-### Evaluation and revision history
+### Evaluation and Revision History
 Including cognitive walkthrough; impression test, accessibility audit, usability testing), per each summary and link to the notes (when you share the video or other detailed evidences, I will notify you when you can make the contents private as soon as your work is graded)

 ### Pitch video